What skill level is required for your trips?

 How do I get to Whistler?

-There are a variety of transport options to get to Whistler including shuttle bus services, private transfers or rental cars.
+Most of our guests will fly into Vancouver`s international airport then drive up to Whistler which is about 2.5 hours away.
+From the airport, there are a variety of transport options to get to Whistler including shuttle bus services, private transfers or rental cars.
 Please inquire for more information.

 How do I meet my guide?